 If you’re as obsessed with Panera Autumn Squash Soup as I am, you’re going to love this version!
-There are lots of copycat recipes out there, but mine includes the special spices and textures that set this soup apart from other squash soups.
+There are lots of copycat Panera recipes out there, but this one includes the special spices and textures that set this soup apart from other squash soups.
 Best of all, most of the work is done by the blender!
+(Newly updated!)

-Now, as a bonafide soup addict, I’d like to be able to say that my refrigerator is overflowing at all times with all sorts of homemade soup, but the truth is, I don’t spend all of my free time behind the stove: I eat out, too.
+Now, as a bonafide soup addict, you might expect me to say that my refrigerator is overflowing at all times with all sorts of homemade soup.
+But the truth is, I don’t spend all of my free time behind the stove: I eat out, too.

 And my current obsession is Panera Autumn Squash Soup, which happy happy happy is back in season now.

-Even better, my local Target carries Panera Autumn Squash Soup pre-packaged nearly year-round.
-Which means that in the depths of snowy winter, I can have a super tasty bowl of autumn squash soup for lunch right in my own kitchen, any day of the week, because thanks Target!
+Even better, my local Kroger carries Panera Autumn Squash Soup pre-packaged nearly year-round.
+Which means that in the depths of snowy winter, I can have a super tasty bowl of autumn squash soup for lunch right in my own kitchen, any day of the week.

 Holy guacamole, isn’t life grand!
 A pumpkin-shaped butternut squash.

 So, I carried my butterkin squash home like I had just won the lottery and stood in my kitchen wondering what to do with it.
 Obvs, it had to be special because, butterkin squash!
 (Could the name be any cuter?
 I think not.)